 Düsseldorf is often overlooked by expats in Germany.

-It’s not the first choice of location for English-speaking expats, but it’s still the fourth biggest city in Germany with a population of more than 600,000.
-So if you are after a proper urban living with a high quality of life, you should definitely consider Düsseldorf
+It’s not the first choice of location for English-speaking expats, but it’s still the fourth biggest city in Germany, with a population of more than 600,000.
+So if you are after proper urban living with a high quality of life, you should definitely consider Düsseldorf.

-The city is a centre for media, business and trade and there are more than 300 international companies located there.
+The city is a center for media, business, and trade, and there are more than 300 international companies located there.

 Düsseldorf is also a great place for food lovers.
 The city is well known for its restaurants and cafes.
 The local cuisine is very different from Bavarian food and is often described as German with a French twist.

-It’s close to Köln which is a cool city, Bonn which is very pleasant and the Ruhr which at the very least has options, even if if it is largely industrial.
+It’s close to Köln, which is a cool city, Bonn, which is very pleasant, and the Ruhr, which at the very least has options, even if it is largely industrial.
 It’s also got a decent airport, road/rail connections to all of Germany, and easy access to Belgium and the Netherlands.

 Frankfurt is quite a popular place for expats.
 It’s a great city for people who are looking for a place that is a bit more traditional.